 Creation of a safe and welcoming environment is a shared responsibility held by all participants.
 Harassment and other violations of this policy reduce the value of participation for everyone, not just those on the receiving end.
 Participants who believe they are witnessing or experiencing harassing behavior are encouraged, though not required, to ask the offender to stop the unwelcome behavior by referencing this policy.
 Participants are equally encouraged to exercise their option to leave a situation that makes them feel targeted or unsafe.

-If you have an incident to report, you may contact any of the Collective Co-Executive Directors Suzanne Baker and Jessica Lovering; any board member; or, if at an event, the designated person listed in the event program.
-Any person in the above outlined roles, or in any other managerial capacity, upon becoming aware of an incident of harassment, must immediately report this to the Co-Executive Directors.
-If either of the Co-Executive Directors is the subject of the complaint, the Chair of the Board should be notified.
+If you have an incident to report, you may contact Good Energy Executive Director Jessica Lovering; any board member; or, if at an event, the designated person listed in the event program.
+Any person in the above outlined roles, or in any other managerial capacity, upon becoming aware of an incident of harassment, must immediately report this to the executive director.
+If the executive director is the subject of the complaint, the chair of the board should be notified.

 If you are the target of harassing conduct and feel comfortable doing so, you should respond to that conduct in a way that demonstrates that the conduct is unwelcome.
 However, you are not required to complain directly to the offending individual.